GeroZayas/ChatGPT-Language-Learning-Sentence-Provider/README.md

 1. Clone the repository to your local machine.
 2. Install the required packages using pip.
-3. Add your OpenAI API key to the `.env` file.
+3. Add your OpenAI API key to the `.env` file with the following name 'OPENAI_API_KEY'
 4. Open the terminal and navigate to the directory where the program is located.
 5. Run the program by typing `python main.py`.

 The program will prompt the user to select a language and the type of response they want to generate.
-The user inputs the desired information, and the program generates a response using the OpenAI API **text-davinci-003 model**.
+The user inputs the desired information, and the program generates a response using the OpenAI API **gpt-4o-mini**.

 The output will be printed to the console and also copied to your clipboard.